tjmadsen/bhyve-cloudfunction/README.md

-#  bhyve-mqtt
+#  bhyve-cloudfunction
-This app is designed to subscribe to the Orbit B-Hyve API and broadcast the messages out over MQTT topics and is currently a work in progress.
+This app is designed to subscribe to the Orbit B-Hyve API and send requests to the B-Hyve after receiving HTTP requests and is currently a work in progress.
 Any help is greatly appreciated.

 At this point, status and device information should be populated.

 ## To Do
-- Handle commands from MQTT to Orbit API (start/stop watering, settings schedules, etc...)
+- Handle commands from HTTP to Orbit API (start/stop watering, settings schedules, etc...)

 ## Usage